filecoin-project/FIPs/Community Governance webinars/README.md

 Passcode: 583179

 **Note taking and recording:**
-Notes from each monthly community governance webinar will be taken and shared with community members via email within one week of the webinar.
+Notes from each monthly community governance call will be taken and shared with community members via email within one week of the call.
 The minutes will include a summary of the discussion.
-Depending on group consensus the webinar could also be recorded.
+Depending on group consensus the call could also be recorded.

 **Access**
-Details about the webinar including all webinar resources, notes, agenda etc are openly recorded and maintained in the Gov Docs repo, and FIPs Repo.
+Details about the call including all resources, notes, agenda etc are openly recorded and maintained in the Gov Docs repo, and FIPs Repo.

 **Launch plan**
-The inaugural webinar will be shared on the Fil-FIPs channel on Slack and possibly the Fil-Lobby.
+The announcement for the inaugural call will be shared on the Fil-FIPs channel on Slack and possibly the Fil-Lobby.
 The below standard message will be used for this purpose.
 Filecoin Comms team will support in including a blurb in newsletters and possibly on social media.